Worldline EFT treatment of quadratic and cubic gravity theories: Worldline EFT of GR: a mini review

-However, since we are only interested in BBH space-times in this study, the constants $c_E$ and $c_B$ also vanish, as was shown in \cite{Ivanov:2022qqt}.
+However, since we are only interested in BBH space-times in this study, the constants $c_E$ and $c_B$ also vanish in GR, as was first shown in { Refs. \cite{Damour:2009vw,Binnington:2009bb} and was reconfirmed in Ref. \cite{Ivanov:2022qqt} using scattering amplitude techniques}.
+However, this is not in general true for modified gravity theories, especially for the cubic Riemann theory that we consider in this study, as were shown in Refs. \cite{DeLuca:2022tkm,Charalambous:2022rre}.
+But it should also be noted that tidal terms are PN suppressed, and that at the leading order contributions due to the cubic Riemann term will be only due to the point particle minimal coupling to gravity, which is what we consider in this study.
 Hence, we are simply left with the first term, that is

 where $x^\mu_{pp}(\Lambda)$ is the worldline of one of the point particles parametrized by $\Lambda$ and $v^\mu = \frac{dx^\mu}{d\Lambda}$. \\